 But Lisboa Corner – for reasons mentioned above – is probably the pick of them.
 Tickets are just a few dollars.

 Support acts at the Grand Prix

 The Formula 3 Grand Prix is the centrepiece event of the weekend, and the Motorcycle Grand Prix is the biggest thing on two wheels.
 But if you prefer cars with roofs, then you’re in for a saloon treat.

 Touring car racing is almost as old as single-seater action on the Guia track, and in recent years the Macau weekend has included a round of the World Touring Car Championship.

-The 62nd Macau Grand Prix 2015 is on from 11 to 22 November.
-Here is a list of top hotels and resorts in Macau and ideas on where to eat in Macau.
-For Grand Prix celebrations check out one of these hotspots.
-For more ideas on what to do in Macau see this post
+Here is a list of where to stay in Macau and ideas on where to eat in Macau.
+For Grand Prix celebrations check out one of the Macau nightlife.
+Read this post for more ideas on the best places to visit in Macau.

 Macau has plenty of large shopping malls but if you’ll love the smaller shops too.

 Parade Through Macao, Latin City is a fabulous festival to plan your trip around.